tbrlpld/caejobdiary/README.md

 >
 > CAE Job Diary can help answering these questions.

-CAE Job Diary consists of two main sub-modules.
+CAE Job Diary consists of two main packages.
-First is `diary` this is the Django web application that defined the models and how the user can interact with the application.
+First is `diary` this is the Django web application that defines the models and how the user can interact with the application.
-The second sub-module is `utils` which defines the backend tools to gather information from the relevant sources and adds them to the database.
+The second package is `utils` which defines the backend tools to gather information from the relevant sources and adds them to the database.

 The web application `diary` will work fine as long as relevant data is available in the connected database.
 It should be noted, that there is currently no way for the user to create new jobs through the web application.
 The web application is designed to reduce the documentation workload by providing information about submitted jobs automatically.
 Thus, the web application expects backend processes to add this information to the database without user interaction.

-This is where the `utils` module (the name should probably be changed) comes into play.
+This is where the `utils` package (the name should probably be changed) comes into play.
-The `utils` module defines the backend functionality to poll and update information about submitted jobs automatically.
+The `utils` package defines the backend functionality to poll and update information about submitted jobs automatically.
 So far, the development has been very specific to the environment in the company I used to work for and is not transferable to other environments without major code changes.